hiboibrahim/thebookbooth1/README.md

 * A search engine where users can search for books by title, author and genre.
 * Provide locations of nearest libraries.
 * Provide a way for the users to engage and form a secure community
+* Include an about page to inform other of how The Book Booth Library works and how to use it.

+Database Design:

+ERD diagram
+Entity Relationship Diagrams (ERD) help to the developer to make connections between databases and information.
+Creating an ERD helped me understand how the tables relate to one another.
+I used LucidChart to create the diagrams and the arrow represent how the data fields relate to one another.

 ## Data Models: